 About the course

-Our interdisciplinary study of literature and film ensures you gain a deeper understanding of the historical and aesthetic interrelations between the two art forms.
+Our interdisciplinary study of literature and film helps you gain a deeper understanding of the historical and aesthetic interrelations between the two art forms.
 Your tuition will encourage you to make formal and theoretical connections between written and visual texts, based on the range of skills you will develop in both literary and film analysis.

 We are ranked Top 20 in the UK (Guardian University Guide 2015).